 That’s how you can add Holidays to Outlook Calendar.

-This post will show you how to add National Holidays to the Calendar app in Windows 10.
+This post will show you how to add National Holidays to the Calendar app.